Estimating Random-Walk Probabilities in Directed Graphs: Introduction

-\paragraph{Tight lower bounds matching existing upper bounds. } Our first result is a tight lower bound for the single-pair problem in the worst-case setting, as detailed below.
+\paragraph{Tight lower bounds matching existing upper bounds.} Our second result is a tight lower bound for the single-pair problem in the worst-case setting, as detailed below.
 The formal statement appears in \Cref{sp-wc-j-s-a}.
-This result shows that the existing worst-case upper bound of $\tilde{O}(\min\{m, 1/\delta\})$~\cite{page1999pagerank, pagerank98, MC} is tight for all graph parameters $n$ and $m$, and for all values of the threshold parameter $\delta \in (0, 1)$.
+This result shows that the aforementioned upper bound of $\tilde{O}(\min\{m, 1/\delta\})$ is tight for all graph parameters $n$ and $m$, and for all values of the threshold parameter $\delta \in (0, 1)$.
 In contrast, the previously known lower bound was the folklore result $\Omega(\min\{n, 1/\delta\})$.

 \begin{result}[Informal] In the adjacency-list model with all the above graph access queries (and more), the expected computational complexity of estimating $\vpi(s,t)$ for arbitrary nodes $s$ and $t$ is $\Omega\p{\min\curly{m, 1/\delta}}$. \end{result}